ClockwiseMD User Management

 Adding a User:

 • type in the user name in an e-mail syntax, e.g., email@example.com

 • elect whether you want to force the user to change the password at first login

 • enter the password, then again to confirm the password

-• elect whether the user can access the settings for the clinic to which the user is assigned (choose "Staff" for no settings access, choose "Administrator" for settings access)
+• elect whether the user can access the settings for the clinic to which the user is assigned (choose "Front Desk" for no settings access, choose "Staff" for only Common Settings access, choose "Administrator" for settings access)

 • elect whether the user can access the delay callback button on the patient queue screen

 • select the clinic(s) which can be accessed by this user (NOTE: your administrator account which is being used to create the new account must already have access to the clinic(s) to which you're attempting to assign access, i.e., you cannot grant access to a clinic to which you do not already have access)

 • click the Update User button to preserve your changes